-The work in-take process refers to the steps of developing a project proposal and bringing it to the governance board for a go/no-go decision.
-This process works in conjunction with both ideation and stage-gate, but can also be a standalone process.
-When used with ideation and Stage-gate, the work in-take process helps bridge these other two processes together.
+The work intake process refers to the steps of developing a project proposal and bringing it to the governance board for a go/no-go decision.
+This process works in conjunction with both ideation and phase-gate, but can also be a standalone process.
+When used with ideation and phase-gate, the work in-take process helps bridge these other two processes together.
 The work in-take process is important so that all project proposals are created in a consistent manner with common tools and processes.
 The unintended consequences of not having a work in-take process include organizational confusion, time delays, and quality erosion.

 Phase-gates (also known as Stage-Gate™) are a critical component of pipeline management.
 A winning portfolio must contain winning projects, therefore the portfolio management team (PMT) must be able to discriminate between good projects and great projects.
 The decision gate process enables the PMT to review these projects based on preselected strategic criteria at the gate reviews of the decision gate process.
 At each of those gates, important project information is provided to the Portfolio Management Team to make a go/no-go decision related to the project.
 Without this mechanism, unnecessary or poorly planned projects can enter the portfolio and bog down the work load of the organization, hampering the benefits realized from truly important and strategic projects.

 “A fascinating trend is consuming Silicon Valley and beginning to eat away at rest of the world: theradical simplification of everything.”

 PPM vendors would be wise to take notice of this article by Fast Company.
 Portfolio management is not rocket science, yet many of the software offerings on the market can be difficult to use.
 Unfortunately, very few of the vendors have a user experience in place that matches the current expectation of software.
 As this article points out, this leaves the door open for better vendors to come in.
 There were several noteworthy quotes which I will share below:

 “Ultimately, any market that doesn’t have a leader in simplicity soon will”